 GreenSpace Collaborative will help the client visualize the final home design.
 We adjust the method of communication according to each stage of development.
 We find that hand sketching is still the best tool for rapid consideration of multiple design options in the early stages.
 Three-dimensional modeling gives an accurate picture of how the structure(s) will appear upon completion.
 Once designs are finalized, they need to be reviewed by local permitting authorities and contractors.
 For this phase, we provide construction documents that show how the details meet code requirements.
 Once the building permit is issued, the construction documents will illustrate the details to the builder and subcontractors.
 Accurate details ensure the structure is built according to expectations.

 With your guidance and input, GreenSpace Collaborative will tailor a construction document that establishes the framework within which the design/build team must work.
 This may outline ways to protect existing vegetation, minimize erosion, set standards for waste disposal and recycling during the construction phase.
 It might define specific building elements that must be incorporated into the design, such as super-insulation or active ventilation.
 It will specify or bar certain materials based on their impact to the environment or the health of the resident.
 Even if the client has already selected an architect or builder with whom they will be working, this document assures that the process and result will be sustainable.

 Solar and wood heating design:Exploring the alternatives

 Petroleum is not the only fuel option in North East.
 Today, there are fuels at our disposal that do not contribute to global warming.
 With proper house siting and design, sun and wood provide comfortable, efficient, practical, inexpensive, even romantic sources of heat.
-GreenSpace Collaborative can work out the details for passive solar design elements, masonry heaters, wood gasification boilers, radiant floor heat from solar hot water panels, and other innovative and low-impact sources.
+GreenSpace Collaborative can work out the details for passive solar design elements, masonry heaters, ductless heat pumps, radiant floor heat from solar hot water panels, and other innovative and low-impact sources.

 Renewable electricity system design:Deriving power on-site